What does indigestion feel like

 When to call the doctor?

 It is advisable to contact a doctor if indigestion continues or escalates over time.
 Medical attention should be sought if one experiences severe or persistent discomfort in the chest or upper abdominal region, unintentional weight loss, vomiting, difficulty in swallowing, or the presence of black or bloody stools.
 Furthermore, if indigestion occurs alongside shortness of breath, dizziness, or pain that radiates to the arm or jaw, this may indicate a cardiac condition, necessitating immediate medical intervention.
 Additionally, individuals with a history of gastrointestinal disorders, such as ulcers or acid reflux, should consult their doctor if symptoms intensify.
-Timely medical assessment can facilitate the identification of potential underlying issues and help avert complications.Get treatment options at home with telehealth
+Timely medical assessment can facilitate the identification of potential underlying issues and help avert complications.How Hola Health may be able to help

 - Cough